intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 ## Measurement-based Observation on Network Traffic Dynamics {#measurement}

 The workshop started with a focus on measurements.
-A larger portion of the submitted papers presented and discussed measurement data and these submissions provided a good basis get a better understanding of the situation, covering different angles and aspects of network traffic and kind of networks.
+A large portion of the submitted papers presented and discussed measurement data and these submissions provided a good basis get a better understanding of the situation, covering different angles and aspects of network traffic and kind of networks.